nemanjam/hn-new-jobs/README.md

 A website that provides obvious, effortless and deep insights into fresh and recurring job opportunities in Hacker News "Who's Hiring" thread.

-For example, if you are looking for a job and want to put more focus on fresh opportunities or research specific company's ad history.
+For example, if you are looking for a job and want to focus more on fresh opportunities or research the ad history of a specific company.

 ## Demo